Emma Norris - 13 Jul, 2021

 It’s not just about the surf and sand in Perth, though.
 It’s also known for its diverse neighbourhoods – from the historical port area of Fremantle or ‘Freo’ to the trendy Subiaco and riverside beauty of King’s Park.
 Other major selling points for Perth include low pollution, plentiful green spaces, a thriving job market and near-negligible crime levels.

-In a report published by realestate.com.au, East Perth was named the most lifestyle-friendly suburb not only in Perth, but all of Western Australia.
-This is thanks to its close proximity to the city (an 8 minute drive or 12 minutes by public transport), waterfront dining scene and impressive position on the Swan River.
+In a report published by realestate.com.au, East Perth was named the most liveable suburb not only in Perth, but all of Western Australia.
+This is due to its close proximity to the city (an 8 minute drive or 12 minutes by public transport), waterfront dining scene and impressive position on the Swan River.
 Here, the median house price is $913,000, compared to $570,000 for units.

 Travel a little further along the coastline and you’ll find City Beach, Perth’s third most expensive suburb.
 Here, the name pretty much sums it up – it offers the best of both worlds.
 Not only is it in relatively close proximity to Perth’s city centre, it has some of the city’s most pristine beaches.
-Here, the median house price is $1.72 million
+Here, the median house price is $2 million.

 With its community feel, affordable prices and great natural scenery, Perth is an ideal place to raise a family.
 Family-friendly suburbs are spread out throughout the city and include: